Early Intervention

 ODG

 HCB uses world leading disability duration guidelines to aid target RTW dates, provide details on likely co-morbidities and help keep absentees motivated and driven towards sustainable RTW.
+These guidelines are particularly useful where MSK or other objectively diagnosable conditions are encountered.

 Prof Christoffel Grobler, HCB South Africa’s Chief Medical Officer says;